 If not, there’s no reason to include them on your resume.
 Let’s step back for a minute.

 If you are open to using your language skills, plan on at least mentioning them on your resume.
-Your next question is:

 2. What is your proficiency level in each language?

 Envision how comfortable (or uncomfortable) you would be reading, writing, speaking, and listening to each of your foreign languages in a professional setting.
-Then choose from these four options:
+Then choose from these options:

 • Fluency in: [Language]

-• Advanced Proficiency in: [Language]
+• Advanced proficiency in: [Language]

 • Proficiency in: [Language]

-• Basic Proficiency in: [Language]
+• Basic proficiency in: [Language]

-Never overstate your language proficiency.
-When in doubt, choose the more conservative phrase.
-And only select Fluency in if you can honestly speak the language at about the same level as a native speaker (perhaps just with an accent and narrower vocabulary).
-Remember that while foreign languages can be a great conversation starter in the interview phase (especially when your resume also includes travel or international work experience).
-They can also be a conversation killer if the hiring manager suddenly starts conversing with you in a foreign language and you can’t keep up.
+You can also refer to the Common Framework for Languages to rate your language skills and provide helpful ways to convey your knowledge.
+Foreign languages can be a great conversation starter in the interview phase (especially when your resume also includes travel or international work experience).
+But they can also be a conversation killer if the hiring manager suddenly starts talking to you in a foreign language and you can’t keep up.

 Languages